john-szetho/code-playground/README.md

 Have a go at implementing a script to change the background colour of the box on click.

 Step 9:
-If you made it this far, nice job (!!!).
-Ask me for more tasks.
+If you made it this far, nice job!!
+Feel free to ask for more steps/direction

 -----